Stevie Wright – circa 1966

 ‘On one of their escapades into the Sydney city area’, Harry Vanda and Dick Diamonde catch a show by The Outlaws.
 They soon become friends with Stevie Wright, who begins hanging around Villawood since it seems his two new mates may not yet be fully authorised to settle into mainstream Australian society.

-At Villawood, Stevie Wright comes across George Young (born 6 November 1947), a Scots immigrant who shares the boys’ passion for rock ‘n’ roll.
+At Villawood, Stevie Wright comes across George Redburn Young (6 November 1946-22 October 2017), a Scots immigrant who shares the boys’ passion for rock ‘n’ roll.

 The last of the future Easybeats to arrive in Australia is ‘Snowy’ Fleet (born Gordon Fleet, 16 August 1945).
 Fleet was born and raised in Liverpool, England, the home of The Beatles.
 Snowy meets Stevie Wright and company during a train ride.
 It is Snowy who comes up with the name The Easybeats – perhaps inspired by having seen the British band The Easy Beats (formerly The Texans) at the Cavern Club in Liverpool – and suggests ‘the sharp image for the early group’.
 This involves The Easybeats wearing dark suits and ties such as The Beatles were sporting in 1963 -1964.